whitneyburton/portfolios/students/1610-front/adam-rice/adamrice-1610-m2.markdown

 ##### Feedback

-I learned a lot while working with Adam.
+From Andy: I learned a lot while working with Adam.
 He has a good sense of humor, is adept in learning new skills, and above all, he is patient and tactful.
 Adam keeps clear lines of communication and inspires a drive to improve.
 It is somewhat challenging to offer critique, because I feel Adam cares deeply about his, as well as other's success.
 He leads well, often by example.
 He carefully gauged my skill level and suggested areas of the project were I could be sufficiently challenged.
 Adam comports himself will confidence and tact in a way that feels to me as though he could (and should) lead in the near future.
 As far as areas of improvement.. boy this is hard, because I don't feel like Adam is behind, or struggling in some way.
 I'm actually watching my cursor blink trying to think of an area were he can improve..
 Hey!
 Here's an idea versus a critique..